 The Value of Customizations

 Although LTM provides many basic features during its initial deployment, its true value comes from how customizable and flexible the modules are.
 While LTM is strong enough to use out of the box, the system’s strength is its ability to conform to each client.
-Each business has unique needs for its software platforms, and LTM’s approach to talent management systems is ideal for enhancing business processes already in place at every client.
+Each business has unique needs for its software platforms, and LTM’s approach to talent management systems is ideal for enhancing business processes already in place.

 Personalized User Experiences

 Much like Configuration Console, LTM also allows individual users to create their own user experience.
-As the name implies, Personalizations can be given to users to allow them to manipulate their own screens.
-Activities like moving a field to another part of the form, changing labels to be more meaningful are all possible and allow the users to take ownership of their own workflow.
-The system administrators and an army of developers are no longer needed for these kinds of simple changes.
+As the name implies, personalizations can be given to users to allow them to manipulate their own screens.
+Activities, like moving a field to another part of the form and changing labels to be more meaningful, are all possible and allow users to take ownership of their own workflow.
+System administrators and an army of developers are no longer needed for these kinds of simple changes.

-These personalized views come with the same protections of the base code – it is not changed in the process of creating the personalization.
-The same protections are given to any configuration console changes – the personalization sit on a layer above those as well and will not modify the rest of the enterprises’ configuration changes.
+These personalized views come with the same protections of the base code— it is not changed in the process of creating the personalization.
+The same protections are given to any configuration console changes— the personalization sits on a layer above those as well and will not modify the rest of the enterprises’ configuration changes.

-If data security is a concern for your organization, then take heart—advanced customization of the Configuration Console can provide greatly enhanced organizational protection.
+If data security is a concern for your organization, then take heart.
+Advanced customization of the Configuration Console can provide greatly enhanced organizational protection.
 While there are standard security roles that can be deployed during LTM’s initial out-of-the-box implementation, the specific needs of each organization will dictate how the software can be improved for more personalized security.
 Custom security roles can be created based on any criteria that your operation needs.
 Allowing specific functions for certain users relegates authority to them and improves overall security by denying actions from unauthorized users.
 Creating governance over the actions of a diverse employee workforce is essential for maintaining confidentiality, security, and preventing the loss of privileged information.
-For example, an HR department may have a team of several Generalists, but only a few should be allowed to access Employee Relations information.
-Configuration Console’s Security Administration allows two (or more) HR Generalist roles to be created, one with access to the sensitive disciplinary information and one without.
+For example, an HR department may have a team of several generalists, but only a few should be allowed to access employee information.
+Configuration Console’s Security Administration allows two (or more) HR generalist roles to be created, one with access to the sensitive disciplinary information and one without.